Intricarved stone artist Cal the Stoner sculpts full time from his open-air sculpture studio in the opal mining town of Andamooka, South Australia.

 Sculptor’s log November 2021 The Andamooka Tiger

 Andamooka is a quirky opal mining town in the South Australian outback.
-Andamooka is located 612 klms north of Adelaide.
-Famous for it's rainbow matrix opal.
-Infamous for the inhabitants and desert lifestyle.
-In this photo Cal's tiger pal Rory sits on a small rock outcrop surveying the South Australian desert on another desert bright blue sunny day.
+Andamooka is located 612 kilometres north of Adelaide.
+Famous for it's rainbow matrix opal and the quintessential Australian desert lifestyle.
+In this photo Cal's tiger pal Roary, the model for The Andamooka Tiger, sits on a small rocky outcrop.
+Recreating a bygone scene of 'the executioner' lounging on his moss covered rocky outlook awaiting a thirsty, though wary megafauna victim.

 The Andamooka Tiger claws flash the vivid colours of the Andamooka rainbow matrix opal.
 The sculpture features rainbow matrix claws and tail tip.
 Matrix opal teeth and pupils.
 Honey matrix eyes and black matrix nose.